ragtag/panel-by-panel/README.md

 ## ACBF Support
 The ACBF format is quite feature rich, and panel-by-panel currently only supports a small subset of it's features.
 The supported tags are:
+* body (including bgcolor attribute)
-* coverpage
+* coverpage (including bgcolor attribute)
-* page
+* page (including bgcolor attribute)
 * image
 * frame
-* book-title (it will pick the first language it can find)
+* book-title
 * authors
 * annotation
+* genre
+* content-rating (includ type attribute)
+* publisher
+* publish-date
+* license

-It also supports the "bgcolor" attribute for "body", "coverpage" and "page" tags.
-This lets you choose which backround color to use for the comic or for each page.
+You can use the bgcolor attribute of the body, coverpage and page tags to which backround color to use for the comic or for each page.

 Note that the "frame" tag is supported on coverpages, but the official ACBF Editor cannot create these.
 For now, you can use Krita to make these, or edit the ACBF file by hand.
 The official ACBF Viewer does display these comics correctly.